 Sponsor a Pet on a Crowdfunding Website

-Animal shelters and humane societies can easily put up a crowdfunding website that highlights some of their adorable animals.
-Create a page for each dog or cat that is awaiting adoption and people can donate to your organization on behalf of one of the animals.
-This platform gives supporters the ability to share fundraising pages on social media, for more exposure and easy mobile giving.
+Animal shelters and humane societies can easily create a crowdfunding website highlighting some of their adorable animals.
+Create a page for each dog or cat awaiting adoption, and people can donate to your organization on behalf of one of the animals.
+This platform allows supporters to share fundraising pages on social media for more exposure and easy mobile giving.
 Everyone loves to share pictures of cuddly animals!
 Crowdfunding campaigns are a tried and tested means of getting emergency funds for veterinary care and urgent animal shelter campaigns.

 Sell Dog Treats or Host a Doggie Bake Sale